cloudoptlab/cloudopt-next-docs/html/README.md

 - Follow our [twitter](https://twitter.com/) to get the latest information.
 - Check the reference [documentation](https://next.cloudopt.net) carefully for specific code cases or common problems.
-- If you have a problem after the upgrade, check the upgrade instructions in the [Wiki](https://github.com/cloudoptlab/cloudopt-next/wiki).
+- If you have a problem with the upgrade, check the upgrade instructions in the [Wiki](https://github.com/cloudoptlab/cloudopt-next/wiki).
 - Send mail to support@cloudopt.net.
 - Send [issue](https://github.com/cloudoptlab/cloudopt-next/issues) to your question on GitHub, we will answer it as soon as possible.
 - If you are in China, you can also join the QQ group: 557692142.